 If the play “Dr. Faustus” is a tragedy then undoubtedly its character Dr. Faustus is a successful tragic hero.
-After going through the whole play, its plot, techniques used by the writer and character analysis of Dr. Faustus, any critic can safely say that Dr. Faustus falls in the category of best tragic heroes just like Oedipus Rex.
-Aristotle has appreciated the tragic character of Oedipus Rex in his books “Poetics”.
+After going through the whole play, its plot, techniques used by the dramatist Christopher Marlowe and character analysis of Dr. Faustus, any critic can safely say that Dr. Faustus falls in the category of best tragic heroes just like Oedipus Rex.
+Aristotle has appreciated the tragic character of Oedipus Rex in his book “Poetics”.
 In fact, whenever he talks about an ideal tragic hero, he refers to Oedipus Rex.
 Meaning thereby, Oedipus was the best tragic hero in the eyes of Aristotle when he wrote “Poetics”.
 Even after Aristotle, many scholars including critics have appreciated it.
 However, it cannot be denied that the majority of critics feels that Oedipus Rex has no role in the play and he is just a puppet in the hands of gods.

 Let us leave Oedipus Rex for some other day and talk about “Dr. Faustus”.
 Before going in detail, it is important to mention here that there is no new definition of tragedy and tragic hero; if there is any, it is not important for us as we are bound to define Dr. Faustus as a tragic hero keeping in view the parameters, given in “Poetics” by Aristotle.
 We may have another choice; we may talk about Shakespearean tragedy or any modern tragedy and compare it with “Dr. Faustus” but the basic elements of a tragic hero are the same.
 Hence, conventional definition, given by Aristotle, is enough to discuss whether Dr. Faustus is a tragic hero or not.

 Click here to read summary of Dr. Faustus from an external website.